kmb40/aws-bootcamp-cruddur-2023/journal/weekX.md

 <figcaption>Frontend S3 Bucket</figcaption>
 <br/><br/>

-### Reconnect Database and Post Confirmation Lambda
+### Reconnect Database and Post Confirmation Lambda to Application
 #### Prep
 - Stablized the app to make sure backend and frontent images are current.
 - Run: